Lqvrent/Lqvrent/README.md

 ## Hi there 👋 I'm Laurent
 ## 🤔 Who I am
-🔭 I’m currently working on my third year at Epitech, I'm mastered C and currently work on C++.
+🔭 I’m currently working on my third year at Epitech, I've mastered C and currently work on C++.
 🌱 I also work on some side projects (front, back, some algorithms).
 📫 You can reach me with my Discord : Lqvrent#0001